 Executive Leadership Team

-The image above displays the organizational chart that we operate by.
+The image above shows the organizational chart we operate under.
 You can view each member's roles and responsibilities below.

 -